 Our educators teach patients, parents and caregivers about the different types of insulin and proper dosage and use.
 Needs vary based upon a person’s age, lifestyle, and other health conditions.

 Insulin pump education

 Deciding to go on an insulin pump is a life changing decision.
 There are many pumps on the market today offering a variety of features and capabilities to help make life with diabetes less stressful.
 With so many choices, choosing the right insulin pump can be overwhelming.
-The following programs can help patients decide.
+The following program can help patients decide

 - Pump Readiness - This class provides education on “what life is like on a pump,” what the patient will need to do as a pump user, and what the patient needs to know when shopping for a pump.
 This class is for patients who have never been on a pump.